aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-sdk-integration.md

 the resulting decrypted [DynamoDB Item](./decrypt-item.md#dynamodb-item-1).

-If any [Decrypt Item](./decrypt-item.md) operation fails, BatchGetItem MUST yield an error.
+If any [Decrypt Item](./decrypt-item.md) operation fails, the client MUST NOT make a network call to DynamoDB and BatchGetItem MUST yield an error.

 TODO: Is there a way to make use of `UnprocessedKeys` to return a partial result?